-Unsigned short integer, represented as 2 bytes, holding the size of the entity path data below.
+Length of entity Unsigned short integer, represented as 2 bytes, holding the size of the entity path data below. path, 2 bytes.

-Entity path data, variable length.

-Holds the complete (relative) path of the Entity as a UTF16 encoded string, without trailing null.
+Entity path data, Holds the complete (relative) path of the Entity as a UTF16 encoded string, without trailing null. variable length.
 The path separator must be a forward slash ("/"), even on systems which use a different path separator, e.g. Windows.

-Entity type, 1 byte.

-- 0x00 for directories (instructs the client to recursively create the directory specified in Entity path data). - 0x01 for files (instructs the client to reconstruct the file specified in Entity path data) - 0x02 for symbolic links (instructs the client to create a symbolic link whose target is stored, uncompressed, as the entity's File Data Block).
+Entity type, 1 • 0x00 for directories (instructs the client to recursively create the directory specified in Entity path data).

+• 0x01 for files (instructs the client to reconstruct the file specified in Entity path data)

+• 0x02 for symbolic links (instructs the client to create a symbolic link whose target is stored, uncompressed, as the entity's File Data Block).
 When the type is 0x02 the Compression Type MUST be 0x00 as well.